 Give your pipes a good cleaning once a month.
 Hair, grease, and other gunk build up in drains over time.
 You can use a non-corrosive drain cleaner that uses safe bacteria to clear away grit and grime.
 You can also pour a little baking soda into the drain and follow with hot water, which not only cleans but also counteracts odors!
 Keep your sinks’ pop-up stoppers clean of hair and debris as well.

 Fix recurring problems.
-If it’s not uncommon for a pipe or sewer line to backup, don’t just wait for the next blockage to occur.
+It’s not uncommon for a pipe or sewer line to backup, don’t just wait for the next blockage to occur.
 Act now!
 It’s cheaper to fix the underlying cause of recurring blockages than to deal with the costs of frequent backups.
 Recurring issues may be caused by tree roots entering sewer lines or structural issues in the pipes.
 Have a professional come out and scope the line.
 This entails sending a remote camera down the drain to visually inspect what is happening.

 Block debris from entering pipes.
 Hair is the most common cause of a clog.
 Prevent its descent into your plumbing by using a simple mesh drain screen for your tubs and showers.
 Don’t forget your laundry room, too!
 Install a lint catcher on your washing machine hose to prevent lint from entering your drain.
 These fixes will cost you less than $10!